nozsavsev/backy/Readme.md

 Backend is separated into 4 layers:

-- Middlware: handels Authz, Logging, etc.
+- Middlware: handels Auth+z, Logging, etc.
 - Controller: handles the request and response, incoming data validation and sanitization, outgoing error formatting, etc.
 - Service: handles the business logic
 - Repository: handles the data access and 3rd party integrations